l4nner/OCI-VM-Stop-Start/README.md

 - Bash shell
 - OCI CLI installed and configured for your OCI account
 - jq package.
 Usually installed.
+- git client (Optional, you might as well just download the script)

 **New features to be considered**
 - Support for multiple regions (which will take longer to run but...)